OmarShaker97/Group-Repository-Sprint0/README.md

 ## Getting Started

-This is a introductory project that ensures that we can use github and its features.
+This is a introductory project that ensures that we can use github and its features as this will be important to our project.

 ### Authors